drbean/curriculum/pages/homepage/html/fortunes.md

 contact with the enemy.
 https://Quoteinvestigator.com/2021/05/04/no-plan/
 %
+My enemy's enemies are my friends.
+But, with friends like these, who needs enemies.
+%
+The perfect is the enemy of the good.
+But, with enemies like these, who needs friends.
+%
 One brain and consciousness researcher in praise of another\'s experimental skills:
 The electrode in the monkey's skull was